CrunchyData/pg_featureserv/hugo/content/usage/cql.md

 In `pg_featureserv` the filter expression is evaluated by the database, so it can take advantage of indexes to make filter evaluation very efficient.

-This section describes the CQL query language supported by `pg_featureserv`.
+This section describes the CQL query language subset supported by `pg_featureserv`.

 ## Property and Literal Values